-The last blog I wrote seemed a little depressing, thankfully this one will be more upbeat.
+On re-reading, my last blog seems a little depressing, hopefully, this will sound more positive.

-Sue and I went to a fancy dress party.
-I went as Elvis, and Sue went as one of Elvis’s many lady friends.
-We had a good time but we didn’t dance to the band they had as it was on a Saturday and I had pulled my calf that afternoon.
-But, the food and entertainment was good and my version of ‘The wonder of you’ with mock guitar was outstanding (so I say).
+One weekend Sue and I attended a fancy dress party at the rugby club.
+I went dressed as Elvis, Sue went as one of his many lady friends.
+Though we had a great time, I had earlier strained my calf running around a rugby pitch in Stamford and couldn’t dance to the excellent band that had been booked.
+The food was excellent and my version of, ‘The wonder of you’ standing on one leg with a mock guitar was outstanding (so I say).

-Sue has been in and out of good health, she has a persistent cough that won’t go away (but at least you always know where she is!).
-Some days she appears fine, but on others she struggles.
-She has started to construct her family tree and she spends time on the computer inputting the information.
-She is gleaning information from relatives and occasionally drops snippets of information (that I don’t understand).
+Sue continues to be in and out of good health but has a persistent cough that just won’t go away.
+Some days she appears fine, on others, she struggles.
+She has become quite enthusiastic about constructing her family tree, spending all her spare time on the computer inputting any information she has gleaned from relatives.

 1. Suraj sold Jamie a new laptop and is keen to receive payment.

-2. Charlotte had a hospital appointmnt about a rash that she seems to have picked up in the Maldives (don’t know the result).
+2. Charlotte had a hospital appointment about a rash that she seems to have picked up in the Maldives (don’t know the result).

-4. Charlotte is intending to have a holiday with Sarah after she has finished her GCSE’s.
-I have prpomised to help out with the organisation.
+4. Charlotte is intending to have a holiday with Sarah after she has finished her GCSEs.
+I have promised to help out with the organisation and most probably finance.

 5. Charlotte has applied to do some charity work for Mencap.

-Nan is fine, and watching a lot of sport on the TV inbetween watching the potatoes and onions that I planted in the garden.
-She is still having her hair done each week and now appears to have added having her nails done, and I think she mentioned a foot massage?
-Not bad for some eh?
-I have my hair done about once every two months and have to cut my own nails.
+Nan is well, she watches a lot of sports on the TV in between watching the potatoes and onions grow that I have planted in the garden.
+She still has her hair styled each week and now appears to have added having her nails done, she is also considering a foot massage!
+I pointed out that I have my hair done about once every two months and have to cut my own nails.